Green Ward Competition

 How it Works

-- A prize is awarded to the team whose project has had the greatest impact on improving sustainability or which shows the best potential for future impact
+- At a Trust-wide Award Ceremony a cash prize is awarded to the team whose project has made the greatest impact in increasing the sustainability in the Trust, or has the greatest potential to do so

 - CSH support Trusts in spreading the highest quality projects ideas